 About Elevate!

-In line with Victoria’s AOD workforce strategy 2018-22, recruitment focused on building a skilled, available and sustainable workforce that meets the needs of people experiencing substance-related harm in metropolitan, regional and rural Victoria.
+Our mission is to build a skilled, available and sustainable workforce that meets the needs of people experiencing substance-related harm in metropolitan, regional and rural Victoria.

 The Elevate! program targets:

-- New recruits into the AOD sector
+• New recruits into the AOD sector

-- Existing workers in the AOD sector who changed work roles under the initiative
+• Existing workers in the AOD sector

-- AND simultaneously provide opportunities to existing AOD workers who haven’t had the chance to access training in previous years
+• AOD workers who haven’t had the chance to access training in previous years

 Why "Elevate!"?